-Registered students with disabilities who need academic accommodations or disability-related support services are asked to make their needs known and to file timely request forms each semester with the Office of Disability Services.
+Registered students with disabilities who need academic accommodations are asked to make their needs known by filing a request form with ODS on a timely basis each semester.

-Students are bound to Smith's honor code and must follow other relevant deadlines when making requests for accommodations.
-Like all Smith students, those with disabilities should select courses that take into account their own particular strengths and weaknesses.
+Students are bound by Smith's honor code and must follow all relevant deadlines when making requests for accommodations.
+Like all Smith students, those with disabilities should take into account their own particular strengths and challenges when selecting courses.

 Foreign Language Requirements

 Students with disabilities must complete language requirements for their major as appropriate.
-Students with language-based learning disabilities wishing to obtain Latin honors may petition the administrative board for language course substitution with the support of the Office of Disability Services.
+Students with language-based learning disabilities who wish to be eligible for Latin honors may petition the administrative board for language course substitution with the support of the Office of Disability Services.

-Students with disabilities may petition the Administrative Board for use of AP credits to compensate for credit shortages due to reduced course load allowances with the support of the disability services office and their class dean.
+With the support of ODS and the Dean's office, students with disabilities may petition the Administrative Board to allow the use of AP credits to compensate for credit shortages due to reduced course load allowances.

-Support Services and auxiliary aids, as defined by the Americans with Disabilities Act [ADA]), provided by the college may include: readers, sign language interpreters, note takers, scribes, assistive listening devices, typists, adapted computing software and hardware and print materials in alternative formats.
-Writing counseling (more and/or longer appointments) and peer subject tutoring (more and/or longer tutoring sessions) are provided through the Jacobsen Center.
-All support services are provided to students with documented disabilities to help them perform according to their intellectual abilities and meet their academic and community responsibilities.
+As defined by the Americans with Disabilities Act (ADA), support services and auxiliary aids provided by the college may include: readers; sign language interpreters; notetakers; scribes; assistive listening devices; typists; adapted computing software/hardware; and print materials in alternative formats.
+Writing counseling and peer subject tutoring are provided to all Smith students through the Jacobson Center.
+Support services in this area may include more and longer appointments for both.
+All support services are provided to students with documented disabilities with the goal of helping them perform to the best of their intellectual abilities and to meet their academic and community responsibilities.

-Smith is a residential campus that requires all students to live on campus throughout their entire time at the college.
-Housing accommodations will be made for students with documented disabilities or significant medical conditions to the extent feasible.
-Students' preferences for specific houses will be considered, but may not always be met when the unique character and age of particular residence halls limit access.
-Students needing housing accommodations must apply through the typical housing process and submit their request for accommodation to the Disability Services Office with supporting medical documentation by the appropriate deadlines.
-Failure to submit complete information by the deadlines may delay or prevent the college from meeting the request.
+Smith College is a residential campus that requires all students to live on campus throughout their entire enrollment at the college.
+To the extent feasible, housing accommodations will be made for students with documented disabilities or significant medical conditions.
+Students' preferences for specific houses will be considered, but may not always be met in situations where the unique character and age of a particular residence hall limits access.
+Students needing housing accommodations must apply through the standard housing process, while also submitting their request for accommodation to the Disability Services Office with supporting medical documentation by the appropriate deadlines.
+Failure to submit complete information by these deadlines may delay or prevent the college from meeting the request.

 Responsibilities & Limitations

-Under state and federal civil rights laws the college is responsible for providing that, within certain limits, students are not denied the opportunity to participate in college programs on the basis of a disability.
-The college does not provide such support services if providing them would create an undue burden for the college.
-The college is not required to and does not:
+State and federal civil rights laws require the college to be, within certain limits, responsible for ensuring that students are not denied the opportunity to participate in college programs on the basis of a disability.
+The college does not provide such support services in cases where this would create an undue burden for the college.
+Specifically, the college is not required to and does not: